turgu1/maison/Readme.md

 ### Include File

 The `#include <Maison.h>` integrates the Maison header into the user application.
-This will import the Maison class declaration and a bunch of definitions that are documentated below.
+This will import the Maison class declaration and a bunch of definitions that are documented below.
 All required libraries needed by the framework are also included by this call.

 ### Maison Declaration